jonian/libretro-tanuki3ds/README.md

 <img src=images/logo.png width=100>

 Tanuki3DS is a 3DS emulator for MacOS and Linux written in C which aims to be simple, fast, and compatible.
-Currently it can play a handful of games at full speed and supports some nice features like controller input and video upscaling.
+Currently it can play a decent number of games at full speed and supports some nice features like controller input, video upscaling, and experimental free camera.

 <img src=images/oot3d.png width=200><img src=images/mk7.png width=200><img src=images/pokemon.png width=200>